dineshvg/Dirtymail/README.md

 - Call API on swipe.
 - Delete mail from Gmail *#notMandatory*
 - (you can send email using Google API's, *#notMandatory*
-- Sync mails every 15 minutes and have a manual sync by scrolling top to bottom like Gmail To send mail, use HTTP post method to add all contents or simply make Rest call as shown below
+- Have a manual sync by scrolling top to bottom like Gmail To send mail, use HTTP post method to add all contents or simply make Rest call as shown below
 ```sh
 http://www.random-server.com/send?subject=MySubject&sender=temp@var.com&timeStamp=11112342234&body=MyTrialMail